glotzerlab/hoomd-rs/hoomd-mc/ARCHITECTURE.md

 modified microstate back.
 This way, users could even opt to clone their microstate so that the moves introduced by the tuner do not appear in the trajectory.

+## Parallel Sweeps

+hoomd-rs will implement the same flavor parallelization scheme as HOOMD-blue on the GPU.
+The simulation space will split into colored grid cells.
+`ParallelSweep` applies trial moves in parallel to one of the colors at a time.

+`VecCell` builds only axis-aligned cubic cells that are not commensurate with the boundary condition.
+The parallel algorithm requires that the checkerboard is not disrupted at the periodic boundaries.
+Therefore, the periodic boundaries need to be able to generate compatible cell indices with a given interaction range. `VecCell` always stores an odd number of cells along each axis, where the checkerboard requires an even number.

+Similar to HOOMD-blue, the cell nearest plane distance must be greater than or equal to the largest interaction distance *between two body centers*.
+All bodies and interactions can be different, so hoomd-rs cannot detect this.
+The user must provide an appropriate value.
+It may not even be possible for hoomd-rs to detect if the assumption is violated!
+The most conservative estimate of the value is the largest distance from the center of a body to any site plus the pairwise `r_cut`.

+HOOMD-blue restores ergodicity by randomly translating all particles. hoomd-rs will instead choose a random origin within the center cell.
+Translate moves that wrap around the periodic boundary conditions will be allowed --- provided that they stay in the same cell.
+The cell index computation must account for periodic boundary conditions to support this behavior.

+`Microstate` must update a lot of internal data structures when a body is moved.
+To avoid contention, `Microstate` will not implement `Mutex` guarded updates.
+Instead, `ParallelSweep` will:

+0) Choose a random origin.
+1) Compute the cell for each body.
+2) Loop over colors.
+3) Loop over all cells of the same color *in parallel*.
+4) Choose one body in that cell at random and propose a trial move.
+   - Reject if the body leaves its cell.
+5) Collect all of the accepted (so far) trial moves.
+6) Apply all accepted moves to the Microstate (rejections can occur due to boundary conditions at this point).
+7) Repeat step 2 until at least a given number of trial moves have been attempted.

+In the initial implementation, step 6 will be serialized.
+TODO: Test performance and determine how best to parallelize step 6.
+Perhaps `Microstate` should implement `update_many_bodies_properties`.
+MC will only ever update a fraction at a time, while MD will often update them all.

+Questions: Can rayon's step_by() be used to iterate over all cells of the same color?